cashsheet/cosmices/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Comprehensive Business Software
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: Enterprise Solutions
+subheading: Support for all mid to small businesses
 mainpitch:
-  title: Why Kaldi
+  title: Why Cosmic
-  description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
+  description: We help small and medium sizes businesses to grow.
+We offer
+    Customer loyalty solution like tapacard.com for small businesses.
+With our cashsheet solution we are saving business time and money by turning piles of paper clutter into organized digital data, and Our POS solution integrating all our other solutions together.
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png